dronsEETAC/GroundAPIREST/README.md

 sudo netstat -tupln
 ````

 This instruction shows all the ungoing processes in the server, in their specific IP address, and the one that is searched is the one executed in 0.0.0.0:8105.
-When located, the important value is the PID of this process, as its the value that identifies it, and the one which is going to be used to kill it.
+When located, __the important value is the PID of this process__, as its the value that identifies it, and the one which is going to be used to kill it.

 When this value is known, the command that needs to be executed is the following one, identifing "PID" as the PID found previously: